Hackers breached U.N. computer networks earlier this year

 The announcement followed a report from Bloomberg detailing how intruders may have obtained as much as four months’ worth of data.

-Hackers targeted the U.N.’s proprietary project management software, called Umoja, and likely gained entry by purchasing employee login credentials from the dark web, according to the report.
-Once inside, hackers were able to dive deeper into the U.N.’s network, and remained active until early August, based on the findings of the cybersecurity firm Resecurity, which flagged the breach to the U.N.
+Hackers targeted the U.N.’s proprietary project management software, called Umoja, and probably gained entry by purchasing employee login credentials from the dark Web, according to the report.
+Once inside, hackers were able to dive deeper into the U.N.’s network and remained active until early August, based on the findings of the cybersecurity firm Resecurity, which flagged the breach to the U.N.

-“Organizations like the U.N. are a high-value target for cyber-espionage activity,” Resecurity Chief Executive Officer Gene Yoo told Bloomberg.
-“The actor conducted the intrusion with the goal of compromising large numbers of users within the U.N. network for further long-term intelligence gathering.”
+International organizations like the U.N. pose high-value targets for cyberespionage and draw the interest of many foreign state actors, said Gene Yoo, chief executive of Resecurity.
+“The main goal of the threat actor was to perform network intrusion,” he said, and to compromise a large number of U.N. employee accounts, which later could be used to remotely access their systems and monitor or collect specific data.

 “This attack had been detected before we were notified by the company cited in the Bloomberg article, and corrective actions to mitigate the impact of the breach had already been planned and were being implemented,” Dujarric said.